Minor Orthodontic Treatment

 If I see the need for any orthodontic treatment that is beyond my expertise, I will refer you to one of the best orthodontists I know for your treatment.

-If you wonder if I can treat any “crooked” teeth in your mouth, call today.
+If you wonder if I can treat any “crooked” teeth in your mouth, call our Marietta dentist office today.